-"Kindertagespflege" is a special form of child day care.
+Kindertagespflege is a special form of child day care.
 It offers flexible, family-oriented and individual care by a designated caregiver.
-This benefits especially children under three years of age.
-These caregivers are also referred to as "Tageseltern" which translates to “day parents”, whose tasks are essentially comparable to those of childminders.
+This especially benefits children under three years of age.
+These caregivers are also referred to as Tageseltern ("day parents") whose tasks are essentially comparable to those of childminders.
 Depending on the agreement, your children will be looked after in the childminder's household, in your home or in other premises.
 In some federal states, several childminders may also form a group and look after more than five children together.
-Such groups are called “Großtagespflege” and provide the opportunity for children to interact with their peers.
+Such groups are called Großtagespflege and provide the opportunity for children to interact with their peers.

 Kindergarten: Child care for children from 3 to 7 years of age

-The German word for preschool is Kindergarten - perhaps you are familiar with it, since it is also used in English.
+The German word for preschool is Kindergarten – perhaps you are familiar with it, since it is also used in English.
 In kindergartens, your little ones are usually looked after in the morning and sometimes also in the afternoon.
 In Germany, kindergartens are for children between the ages of three and seven.
-More and more of these institutions are focusing on satisfying the curiosity of these young children, in addition to providing plenty of opportunity for active play.
+These institutions increasingly focus on satisfying the curiosity of young children, in addition to providing plenty of opportunity for active play.
 Simple experiments and play-based instructions teach them about nature and technology as they hone their thinking and language skills.
 In Germany, there are also bilingual kindergartens.
 Most of these offer English as a second language, the next most popular languages being French and Danish.
 Kindergartens are run by cities, churches, specially-founded associations and other private entities.
 As with day nurseries, prices vary widely.
 Some kindergartens charge no fees at all, while others may cost several hundred euros per year, depending on the parents' income and the region.